From Pre-K to College to Global Citizenship: Vincent Izuegbu’s Vision for Wells Elementary

 It’s clear that Vincent himself is globally minded.
 His office is decorated with the flags of many countries around the world.
 It also has a framed map of Nigeria, where he was born and raised, and where his journey to the principalship at Wells began.
 His mother was a teacher and later became a principal, and Vincent was one of her students.
 After public primary school, he and his siblings attended Catholic high school, which was important to his father.
 He not only wanted his children to receive an education grounded in Christian teachings, but ideally, he wanted one of them to join the clergy.

 Indeed, Vincent would eventually attend a Catholic seminary, where part of his training — and a major part of pastoral work, he would learn — was teaching.
-After two years, he found that, and not the clergy, was his calling.
+After two years, he found that education, and not the clergy, was his calling.
 “I decided that I want to choose a different path,” he says.
 His mother’s profound effect on her students’ lives helped inform this decision.
 He frequently saw her past students “just stopping by and saying hello and reminding my mom [of what] she did for them while they were in the classroom, being their teacher for so long, and thanking her for all of that,” he says.
 “And it kept happening over and over and over again, and I kept seeing that . . . so that really connected with me.
-It’s a good feeling to help build the capacity of others and to see others do well”, he added.
+It’s a good feeling to help build the capacity of others and to see others do well,” he added.

 His mother’s experience also allowed her to give him some important advice on leading a school.
 “Always know that people are looking up to you, even your teachers, your staff,” he recalls her telling him.
 “They want to see what you’re going to do.”
 This has helped shape him as a principal.
 “You really don’t know what you’re going to run into on a daily basis.
 But I think that if you’re fair to people . . . you just have integrity and are trustworthy — they will fight for you.
 They will work for you, and they will do what you ask them to do, because they know it’s for the betterment of the school.”